Up With Lou Grant's Lovable Grouch Ed Asner

-Among Asner's most popular films in most recent decades are the Christmas comedy Elf (2003) starring Will Ferrell.
-Asner plays Santa in Elf, and has said Will Ferrell is among the best actors he'sever worked with - and he's worked with virtually everyone!
+Among Asner’s most popular films in most recent decades are the Christmas comedy Elf (2003) starring Will Ferrell.
+Asner plays Santa in Elf, and said Will Ferrell was among the best actors he’sd ever worked with – and he’d worked with virtually everyone!
 Also in Elf are James Caan, Bob Newhart, Mary Steenburgen, and Michael Lerner.
 40 years earlier, James Caan and Ed Asner had first worked together on Play of the Week in 1961, and El Dorado (1967).

 Given his distinctive voice, it was only natural that Ed Asner would find plenty of work as a voice over actor.
 A stellar example of this is his performance as the main character in the Disney-Pixar animated movie Up (2009).

 Christopher Plummer voices Charles F. Muntz and John Ratzenberger is a construction worker “Tom“.
 In Up, Asner stars as Carl, a lonely senior struggling with loss and aging.
 Asner told Kara Mayer Robinson of his Up co-star Christopher Plummer, “the raves he’s getting are long overdue, his talent has always been there.”

 This clip from Up features Ed Asner as Carl, and Jordan Nagai as Russell.

 In a 2009 interview, Ed Asner explained his take on the lessons of aging that are presented in the movie Up:

 “How capable we can be if allowed…to be independent, not dependent, if allowed to flourish and flower, and to persevere.
 I think that’s the biggest lesson that Carl has to teach the younger generation, is his perseverance, which too many young people lack….It’s a repeated lesson, perseverance…Perseverance is a rotten job.
 It’s not fun.”